 Why Choose Duke

-Our dermatologists are among a small number in the U.S. with advanced specialty training in occupational and environmental medicine.
-We have the expertise to evaluate and manage care for work-related skin problems.
+Our dermatologists are among a small number in the U.S. with advanced experience in contact dermatitis and patch testing.

 Wide Range of Allergen Testing

 We use skin patch testing to identify the source of your allergic reaction and test for a wider range of substances than most medical centers.
 Our patch tests include cosmetic additives, fragrances, metals, and other unusual allergens.
-We tailor the patch test to fit your lifestyle by testing products you are regularly exposed to at home or work.
+We tailor the patch test to fit your lifestyle by testing products you are regularly exposed to at home, at work, and in other environments you visit frequently.
+We perform standard comprehensive, pediatric, implant, and photo patch testing.